 And for our truly un-sung heros, those who ride the "front lines" of Public Service every day right here at home, you are as much deserving of that gratitude as our brothers and sisters in the Armed Forces.
 You put your own health and welfare second, sometimes even dead last (no pun intended), to the health and welfare of people who often take your service for granted.
 Regardless of whether you're Law Enforcement, Fire Suppression, or Emergency Medical Services, everytime I hear a siren, I say a prayer, not only for the person to whose aid you're rushing, but for you and your families too.
 Thank-you for all you do!

 When I had a chance to choose a call sign, I wanted something that would both "sing" in CW, and be related to my U.S. Marine Corps service.
 As it happened, the call K4YZ was available.
 I served in Marine Heavy Helicopter Squadron 363 (HMH-363).
-HMH-363, the "Lucky Red Lions, had a MODEX, or tail code, of "YZ". hence the call!
+HMH-363, the "Lucky Red Lions", had a MODEX, or tail code, of "YZ".
+Hence the call!
 I was going to apply for K4YF as the majority of my heavy helo time was spent in Marine Heavy Helicopter Squadron 462 (Code: "YF"), but someone else was a split second faster than I was!
 Oh well!

-I carry a Yaesu/Vertex VX-150 HT.
-My XYL's mobile (she's W5AMY, by the way) is a Yaesu/Vertex FT-1802M.
+I carry a Yaesu/Vertex VX-150 HT for 2 meters but no dual-band coverage (HT) at present.
+My XYL's mobile (she's W5AMY) is a Yaesu/Vertex FT-1802M.